 That said, a field marketer can also have any or all of the above-mentioned responsibilities.

 A closer look at mystery shoppers and mystery shopping

 Mystery shopping has been around for close to 80 years.
 Originally used as a tool to prevent theft by employees at banks and stores, it has since evolved to perform a different function.

 That means today that your mystery shopper is no longer looking to catch your employees out to report them.
 Rather, they’re employed to simulate an in-store shopping experience in order to uncover the true experience of a prospective customer.

 That involves looking at, among other aspects, in-store promotions, planogram and layout compliance, and stock on hand.
-It does need to be noted though that what they look out for must be directly inline with the brief that the mystery shopping agency who employs them has given them.
+It does need to be noted though that what they look out for must be directly in line with the brief that the mystery shopping agency that employs them has given them.
 That also means that not all mystery shops are the same.

 In the case of our own mystery shopping exercise, we did it with the goal of testing out who had the best level of customer service between independent pharmacies and large pharmacies.
 And the results were surprising.